kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 However, `model_input_table` does not get parameterised as it needs to be shared between instances, so is frozen outside the scope of the namespace wrappers.

-This renders as follows using `kedro viz` (hover over the datasets to see their full path) :
+This renders as follows using `kedro viz run` (hover over the datasets to see their full path) :

 ![modular_ds](../meta/images/modular_ds.gif)